-How long does a Carbon Monoxide Alarm last?
+How Long Does A Carbon Monoxide Alarm Last?

-Alarms actual life span can be shorter due to environmental conditions like temperatures and humidity.
+CO alarms actual life span can be shorter due to environmental conditions like temperatures and humidity.
 Worse, carbon monoxide alarms do not detect the presence of carbon monoxide when in end-of-life mode even with a battery change.

 Carbon monoxide alarm FAQ.

 Where to check for CO detector expiration date?

 In 2009, Underwriters Laboratories (UL), began requiring an end-of-life warning to alert homeowners when their carbon monoxide alarm has reached the end of its useful life.
 Carbon monoxide alarms do not detect the presence of carbon monoxide when in end-of-life mode.

 - Check the back of your detector for either a build date or an expiration date.